Interview by Dominic Bliss.

 Alec: I’d just echo that really.
 It is a unique club with its own culture.
 Look, there are plenty of clubs around the country and around the world that are full of volunteers, but this one – because it’s a true amateur club in a semi-professional business, that’s what makes it unique.
 And the fact that it’s competitive.
 They don’t just turn up, make the numbers up, get beaten, go home.
 They lost in the playoff final last year, they’re currently sat second this year, but they’re about winning, and trying to win in the right way.
 There’s still that Corinthian spirit, and in this day and age it’s very difficult to maintain that.

-Micky and Alec Stewart were speaking to the Broadway to Brazil podcast.
-Subscribe via iTunes or find us on your preferred podcast app.
+Micky and Alec Stewart were speaking to the Broadway to Brazil podcast for Series 1, Episode 2: Crush The Shamateurs.
+Subscribe on Apple Podcasts, on your preferred podcast app, or listen to the episode below.
 Follow us on Twitter @broadway2brazil